-Los Angeles Clippers is a privately owned company headquartered in the US.
-Founded in 1970, the organization employs approximately 550 individuals and reported $425.0M in revenue as of 2023.
-The company also functions as a tier 1 media tech buyer.
-It specializes in spectator sports, operating as an American professional basketball team that competes in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference.
-The team will play at Intuit Dome beginning with the 2024–25 NBA season.
+Los Angeles Clippers, a privately owned entity headquartered in the US, was founded in 1970, employs approximately 550 individuals, and reported $425.0M in revenue as of 2023.
+Operating as a tier 1 media tech buyer, the organization specializes in spectator sports, functioning as an American professional basketball team based in the Greater Los Angeles area.
+The team competes in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference and is slated to play at Intuit Dome beginning with the 2024–25 NBA season.

 Similar Companies